wavefrontHQ/docs/pages/doc/alerts_notifications.md

 * Includes the text **Metrics Security Enabled** at the top.
 * Does **not** include metric details and alert images.

-Select this check box to avoid confusion if some metrics in your environment are protected by metrics security policies.
+Select this check box if some metrics in your environment are protected by [metrics security policy rules](metrics_security.html).
 Here's how it works:

 * Alerts always check the complete set of metrics.
 * When a user opens alert-related charts,